aaryangupta/pygmy-dev/tools/vtr-verilog-to-routing/doc/src/arch/reference.rst

         An expression specifying the vertical repeat factor of the column.

     :opt_param incry:
-        An expression specifying the vertical increment between block instantiations within the region.
+        An expression specifying the horizontal increment between block instantiations within the region.

         **Default:** ``h``